 A CRM with email automation can help you keep in contact with your best leads, your new customers, and your long time customers using custom messaging and smart triggering.
 That way, you’re reaching out to the right people with on-point email copy.

-With over 3.9 billion active email users, there’s a good chance that your ideal audience is checking their email inbox weekly or daily.
+With over 4.3 billion users of email, there’s a good chance that your ideal audience is checking their email inbox weekly or daily.

 In this post, we’re covering:

 - Why you would want to use a CRM that includes email automation

 - Top email automations to setup

 Why you would want a CRM that includes email automation